naronald/SUMOoD/README.md

 Installation
 ------------

-SUMOoD has been known to work with SUMO v0.18.0.
+SUMOoD has been known to work with SUMO v0.20.0, however was tested more thoroughly with SUMO v0.18.0.
+The patches are taken from v0.20.0.

-Changes are required to the SUMO code as well as the TraCI Python interface.
+Changes are required to the SUMO source code as well as the TraCI Python
+interface: see the Patches folder.

 Running
 -------